 Sunflower Problems and Solutions

-Sunflowers are hassle-free plants for the most part.
-They do have a few small things that can happen to them, but if you know what you are dealing with upfront, then the problem should be able to be corrected in a timely manner.
+Growing sunflowers is generally hassle-free for the most part.
+They do have a few things that can happen to them, but if you know what you are dealing with upfront, then the problem should be able to be corrected in a timely manner.

-When rust develops it is difficult to get rid of.
-You’ll need to begin by clearing out any debris in between your sunflowers.
-You’ll want to remove any area impacted by it, and also make sure that you aren’t getting the leaves wet when watering.
+Once rust develops, it’s difficult to get rid of.
+Begin by clearing out any debris in between your sunflowers.
+Remove any area impacted by it, and also make sure that you aren’t getting the leaves wet when watering.

-Powdery Mildew is a fungus that makes the leaves of your plant look like they have been sprinkled with powdered sugar.
-The older leaves will often develop it first and then dry out.
+Powdery mildew is a fungus that makes the leaves of your plant look like they have been sprinkled with powdered sugar.
+The older leaves will often develop it first.

-Also, you can prevent this disease by not watering the sunflowers overhead.
-Powdery Mildew forms in humidity.
-If you can decrease humidity, then you can decrease your chances for Powdery Mildew.
+Also, you can prevent this disease by not watering the sunflowers from overhead.
+Powdery mildew forms in humidity.
+If you can decrease humidity, then you can decrease your chances for this disease.